"Mental Health Matters" brochure:

-Recent Publication of MHSA Audit Report (August 2013):
+Recent Publication of the MHSA Audit Report (August 2013)

 In November 2004, California voters passed Proposition 63, now referred to as the Mental Health Services Act (MHSA), establishing new tax revenues to expand and improve local public mental health systems.
 MHSA funding comes from a 1% tax on taxable individual incomes over $1 million.

 On August 15, 2013, the California State Auditor's Office released their audit findings and recommendations.
-Links to the full report and fact sheet are listed below.
+Links to the full Audit Report and Fact Sheet are listed below: